-In just one week and approximately 1,100 miles, you can experience many of the Southwest’s most famous attractions.
+In just one week and approximately 1,100 miles, you can experience many of the Southwest’s most famous attractions on a road trip.
 If you have more time, it’s well worth adding another day to each of the main stops.
 Mileage and driving times in this itinerary are approximate.

 After you fly in, check in and leave your bags at Aria or Mandalay Bay, then head out to explore the Strip.
 Go for steak at N9NE at The Palms or gastropub fare at Culinary Dropout at the Hard Rock Casino, then catch a showing of Cirque du Soleil’s O at the Bellagio.
 Don’t stay out too late—you’ll be rising early and hitting the road.